lkshrsch/MultiPrior_Brain/README.md

 # DeepPriors_package
 Repository for "Tissue segmentation with deep 3D networks and spatial priors" https://arxiv.org/abs/1905.10010

+# Quick Tutorial

+Overview of files:

+# Train a model with data:

+run_Models_stroke.sh  -->  TRAIN_TEST.py

+TRAIN_TEST.py --train_configFile

+train_configFile:
+- which model to train
+- which data to use
+- hyperparameter of the training session

+run_SEGMENTATION.sh   --> SEGMENT.py

+SEGMENT.py --segment_configFile

+segment_configFile:
+- Which (trained) model to use
+- Which data to segment

 To start using in a new environment, one must attach the correct paths to the data in CV_folds.
-Thats all (?)

 ConfigFiles and all other scripts use paths relative to main scripts (TRAIN_TEST.py, SEGMENT.py, MAKE_MODEL.py).
 So one needs to preserve the original package architecture.